CompQMaterials/QSolver/README.md

 # Qsolver
 Exact diagonalization to the quantum many-body problem using group theory and the Fock basis.
-Each Fock state is represented as a bitset.
-To generate the sparse matrix representation of a quantum operator O, when O is applied to a bitset, the resulting Fock states are indexed in the basis using hash table.
-The symmetry group G splits the original problem into #G independent and smaller problems.
-A basis of representants is used for each irrep of G while the larger full Fock basis is never used.
+Each Fock state is represented as a boost::dynamic_bitset<>t.
+When operator O is applied to a bitset, the resulting Fock states are indexed in the basis using a hash table to generate the sparse matrix representation of a quantum operator O.
 User-friendly Hamiltonian construction as in:

 ```